scenes are taken from this film

 "It;s like the Space Pod in Alien 3, how does it get there?"

 NChick compares MIB II's bringing back Agent Kay to the killing off of Newt at the beginning of this movie.

-The alternate mounting of the opening credits, and some of the shots of dialogues, the approach of the ship and attack the monster, are similar to those of "Alien3".
+The Cross-Cutting of the opening credits, and some of the shots of dialogues, the approach of the ship and the attack of the monster, are similar to those of "Alien3".

 "Remember when we were both in Alien 3?"

 Charles Dutton's head and a sculpt of Sigourney Weaver, complete with shaved head, are displayed at studioADI.